What Is Air Brake Systems? | Working of Air Brake Systems | Part of Air Brake Systems | Construction of Air Brakes Systems

 #9.
 Triple Valve

 The triple brake is responsible for the entire operation of the air brake.
 Applying and releasing the brakes requires a continuously applied and releasing mechanism that is performed by the triple valve.
-When the brake pedals are pressed, it applies pressure while it releases the pressure immediately when the pedal is released.

 #10.
 Air Filter and Dryer

-Air filters and dryers are the two major components that are used before entering the air compressor.
 As the name suggests, air filters are used to remove dust mites from atmospheric air, while a dryer inlet removes moisture and humidity from the air.

 It is necessary that only dry air enter the air compressor because the moisture content will cause the failure of the braking system due to the condensation of water particles.